 What to do there: They have a range of tours at this restaurant to suit all budgets and all whiskey tastes.
-If you really enjoy whiskey and want to learn more, you can also try the masterclasses or training sessions.
+If you really enjoy whiskey and want to learn more, you can also try the masterclasses, training sessions or join a walking tour.
 And if you’re only interested in drinking it, then grab a table at the restaurant and order a drink with your meal.

 Get insured for your trip to Edinburgh!

 Remember, when you are traveling you may need insurance!
 World Nomads are our go-to Travel Insurer; we have used them ourselves for years now.